University Writing Program

 Writing Students Shine at Writing Showcase

 Each semester, the program hosts a Writing Showcase to celebrate student writing.
 The Showcase is a great opportunity to get presentation experience in a low-stakes environment.
-On May 3, the University Writing Program will host its 5th biannual Writing Showcase.
+On November 22, the University Writing Program will host its 6th semi-annual Writing Showcase.
 READ MORE

 Dr. Neal Lerner Visits UWP